 Creating a bedtime routine at a young age can be helpful in signalling to your little one that sleep is near.
 Bedtime routines don't need to be anything fancy - all that matters at this age is that they are calming and remain consistent!

 Set the scene:

 Setting the scene for naps and nighttime sleep is essential at this age.
-The biggest piece of advice is to use white noise.
-Your baby is used to being in a noisy environment - but now that baby is out of the womb suddenly everything is quiet and some noises are startling.
+The biggest piece of advice is to use white noise & darkness to your benefit.
+Your baby is used to being in a noisy and dark environment - but now that baby is out of the womb suddenly everything is quiet and some noises are startling.
 White noise is a familiar sound to them and can help calm your baby into a deeper sleep.